 Students generally begin research for the dissertation (including preparation of a dissertation proposal) after completing their qualifying exams at the end of Year 2.
 The final step before being advanced to candidacy is a Dissertation Proposal Defense, comprising a written proposal in the form of a National Science Foundation Doctoral Dissertation Improvement Grant, an oral presentation, and a defense of the student’s proposed dissertation topic.
 The Dissertation Proposal Defense is normally completed by the end of Year 3.

-For HomPal students, the dissertation committee includes a Director or Co-Director who is a HomPal faculty member from CCAS, and two or more advisors are drawn from institutions of the Human Evolutionary Biology Consortium, and at least one reader from outside GW.
+For Human Paleobiology students, the dissertation committee includes a Director or Co-Director who is a core CASHP faculty member from GW, and additional advisors that are drawn from CASHP or elsewhere, with at least one reader from outside GW.

 Additional Requirements and Program Information

-Other components of the HomPal graduate program include regional training workshops for interested students, and teaching experience for professional skills development, and training in international settings.
+Other components of the Human Paleobiology PhD program include regional training workshops for interested students, and teaching experience for professional skills development, and training in international settings.
 Students are also strongly encouraged to undertake at least one component of their graduate training outside of the United States.